pgRouting/pgrouting/src/withPoints/doc/pgr_withPoints.rst

 Name
 -------------------------------------------------------------------------------

-``pgr_withPoints`` - Returns the shortest path with a graph with additional temporary vertices.
+``pgr_withPoints`` - Returns the shortest path in a graph with additional temporary vertices.

 .. note::  This is a proposed function for version 2.3.